Matthew Bostock

 Matthew John Bostock (born 16 July 1997) is a Manx road and track cyclist, who rides for British amateur team Tekkerz CC.
-He won a bronze medal, riding for Great Britain at the 2016 UEC European Track Championships, in the team pursuit.
+He is the 2026 Commonwealth points race champion and two-time European medallist in the team pursuit.

 At the 2022 Commonwealth Games in Birmingham, Bostock was one of several riders involved in a serious crash during the heats of the Men's Scratch Race.
 Bostock was one of two riders taken to hospital.